Steform/StuProjectManager/README.md

 - **Edit a project:**
   - Click the ✏️ button next to the project you want to edit in the project list.
   - The project form at the top of the page will switch to edit mode, pre-filled with the project data.
-  - Make your changes and click "Update".
+  - Make your changes (including display order) and click "Update".
 Click "Cancel" to exit edit mode.

 - **Edit a category:**
   - Click the "Manage categories" button to open the modal dialog.
   - In the modal, click the ✏️ button next to the category you want to edit.
   - The category form in the modal will switch to edit mode, pre-filled with the category data.
-  - Make your changes and click "Update".
+  - Make your changes (including display order) and click "Update".
 Click "Cancel" to exit edit mode.

+### Display order

+Both categories and projects support a **display order** field that controls their position:

+- **Categories**: The display order determines the order of the category tabs.
+Categories with lower numbers appear first (0 = first position).
+- **Projects**: The display order determines the order of projects within each category.
+Projects with lower numbers appear first (0 = first position).
+- When creating a new item, the display order defaults to 0.
+- You can see the current display order of categories in the category management modal.
+- The display order is preserved during backup/restore operations.

+## 📋 Changelog

+### v0.4 (Current)
+- ✨ Added custom display order for categories (control tab order)
+- ✨ Added custom display order for projects (control list order within categories)
+- 🔄 Automatic database migration for existing installations
+- 📦 Backups now include display order information

+### v0.3
+- 💾 Backup and restore functionality
+- 🔄 Automatic database schema migration
+- 📁 Favicon management improvements

+### v0.2
+- 🎨 Bootstrap-based UI
+- 📂 Category management
+- 🔗 Project linking to categories

+### v0.1
+- 🚀 Initial release
+- 📝 Basic project CRUD operations
+- 🗄️ SQLite database support

 ## 🤝 Contributing